AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

 Retrieving Constraint Violations and Multipliers
 ------------------------------------------------
-Immediately after any call to PSIOPT, users can retrieve the constraint violations and Lagrange multipliers associated with user applied link constraints.
+Immediately after a call to PSIOPT, users can retrieve the constraint violations and Lagrange multipliers associated with user applied link constraints.
 For equality and inequality constraints, constraint violations and multipliers are retrieved by supplying a constraint function's id to the phase's :code:`.returnLink####Vals(id)` and :code:`.returnLink####Lmults(id)` methods as shown below.
 In all cases, the violations/multipliers are returned as a list of numpy arrays each of which contains the output/multipliers associated with each call to the function inside the optimization problem.